 Overview

-It is more important now than ever to create a connection and dialogue in your course.
+As demand for online learning continues to increase, it’s more important than ever to create a connection and dialogue in your course.
 As faculty determine how to develop this connection, students are already building relationships outside of class.
 How can faculty develop these relationships in class while also providing them the room to explore the content?
 One way to accomplish this is to design well developed and engaging online discussions that allow students to explore the content while also pushing each other to dig deeper.

 Why is this important?